infiniteflight/infiniteflight-docs/flying-guide/atc-communication/descent-and-approach.md

 Step 7

-: Be prepared to receive vectors and/or altitude assignments at any time during the approach, tap "reply" and then promptly fly them
+: Be prepared to receive vectors and/or altitude assignments at any time during the approach; tap "reply" and then promptly fly them